International Citizens Insurance Logo

 Use this checklist to cover the key areas that will allow assignees to adapt quickly, navigate daily life confidently, and feel prepared and supported from day one:

-- Immigration procedures and work visas: Outline visa types, application steps, deadlines, and compliance requirements.
+• Immigration Procedures and Work Visas: Outline the types of visas, application steps, deadlines, and compliance requirements.

 Daily Life & Logistics